andy-byers/paw/README.md

     + See TODO comment in `test_error.c` `test_divergence` function
     + Consider returns to be jumps to a special block, possibly after setting the return variable
     + Unconditionally-diverging functions should not have any writes to this variable
-+ Generic bounds should not be allowed on type aliases
 + Pointer tracking (test only) feature is broken on MSVC
     + Might indicate a problem somewhere in the library
     + Need a machine that can run Windows for debugging